GMOD/jbrowse-components/website/docs/tutorials/dev/develop_web_and_desktop_tutorial.md

 This guide will provide some steps from the perspective of a plugin developer, but if you are interested in contributing to [jbrowse-components](https://github.com/GMOD/jbrowse-components/), the setup steps are equally relevant.

+## Prerequisites

+- git
+- A stable and recent version of [node](https://nodejs.org/en/)
+- yarn or npm
+- basic familiarity with the command line, React, package management, and npm

 ## Setup JBrowse 2 using the latest developer build

 The code for both JBrowse web and JBrowse desktop is found in the [jbrowse-components](https://github.com/GMOD/jbrowse-components/) repository.
 First we're going to clone the repo and install the dependencies.